bbonnin/talking-console/README.md

 # noisy-console

-Extension of the console with some noises
+Extends the console with some noises (speech synthesis, ...).